 Plasmids of Ketogulonicigenium robustum - strains NRRL B-21627 and SPU_B003

-Evidence presented here suggests that Ketogulonicigenium robustum strain SPU_B003 is a recent descendant of the species type strain, K. robustum strain NRRL B-21627 (ADM X6L).
+Evidence presented here suggests that Ketogulonicigenium robustum strain SPU_B003, reportedly a novel isolate from soil, is a subculture of the species type strain K. robustum NRRL B-21627 (ADM X6L).

 Bacteria of the genus Ketogulonicigenium (Ketogulonigenium) are known for their efficient oxidation of L‑sorbose to 2‑keto‑L‑gulonic acid (2‑KLG, 2‑KGA), an important intermediate in the manufacture of ascorbic acid (vitamin C).
 Ketogulonicigenium robustum ADM X6L, the species type strain, was isolated from cotton field soil in the USA in the mid-1990s (1).
 ADM X6L is attractive as a superior 2‑KLG producer (2) and is available from culture collections in the USA, South Korea and Europe under accessions NRRL B‑21627, KCTC 0858BP and LMG 21292.